Tier One – Individual children requiring to self-isolate

 - English, maths and at least one other subject will be set for each school day.

-- There will be some video lessons included in the offer.
+- There will be links to some video lessons included in the offer.
 Details of these will be communicated via Google Classroom.

 - All families will be contacted by telephone at least once during the isolation period

-- If digital devices are required, we will do our best to accommodate needs following the survey completed in September
+- If digital devices are required, we will do our best to accommodate needs and lend school devices to those children who need them.

 Google Classroom is our online learning platform for all children at St Lawrence Primary.
 It is accessed in a web browser (Google Chrome recommended) or via the Google Classroom app (recommended for any pupils using smartphones or tablets) and will be used by teachers to set homework and share home learning resources in virtual classrooms that pupils are members of.
 Google Classroom is password protected and is only accessible to teachers and pupils.
 If pupils are isolating, this platform will also be used to facilitate pupils accessing the classroom via video link so that they can still be a part of the learning in the classroom (virtually) alongside their peers.